hillnl/hillnl.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
+excerpt: "#Tips for your trips

-excerpt: "My recommendations for where to travel and what to do while studying abroad."
+My recommendations for where to travel and what to do while studying abroad."
 feature_row:
   - image_path: assets/img/CNC-Mill-Thumbnail.jpg
     alt: "CNC Mill"